reanahub/reana-auth-krb5/README.md

 ## Usage

-The `reana-auth-krb5` image is used internally in the REANA platform to refres the Kerberos token for long running jobs.
+The `reana-auth-krb5` image is used internally in the REANA platform to refresh the Kerberos token for long running jobs.
 The end users can ask for Kubernetes authentication by means of declaring `kerberos: true`, more information [here](http://docs.reana.io/advanced-usage/access-control/kerberos/).